Returning to work after an injury: a how-to guide for employer and employee

 What can I do as an employee to return to work safely?

-If you have a physical injury, it’s essential to watch your posture and use the correct work methods, especially if your job involves lifting or using equipment.
-If you have been prescribed exercises by a physiotherapist, it’s important to keep doing them to make sure you have the bodily strength and fitness you’ll need to do your job safely.
+If you have a physical injury, it’s essential to watch your posture and use the correct work methods, especially if your job involves lifting or using the equipment.
+If you have been prescribed exercises by a physiotherapist, it’s important to keep doing them to make sure you have the strength and fitness you’ll need to do your job safely.
 Stretch every day, and aim to improve your strength and mobility in a safe and controlled way.

 If your injury is psychological, it’s important to recognise potential triggers, such as workplace stress.
 If you have any concerns, discuss them with your manager.
 If necessary, ask if you can have some of your workload reallocated.
 It’s important to speak about any problems as soon as possible so solutions can be put in place.

-Find out more about going back to work
+Find out more about going back to work and injury prevention

 If you’d like more information on this topic, either as an employer or an employee, please contact us.
 Our team will be happy to provide you with the information you need.